 Another option is to go back to the roots of home exchange: it was founded by teachers who had long summer vacations but not a lot of travel money.

-SabbaticalHomes.com is a site for academics or others who prefer to swap with them.
-An interesting approach the club offers is a low or free membership fee combined with a “Success-based Contribution” for those who arrange a trade.
+SabbaticalHomes.com is a site for academics or others who prefer to swap or rent with other members of their online community.
+An interesting approach the club offers is a low listing fees and a $50 Made-a-Match Fee when members find the right fit for a home or tenant.

 If you can’t find one long trade, try stitching together several shorter trades.
 Even if you only succeed in finding a swap for part of your vacation, the savings from even a short exchange will fund a lot more traveling than a hotel-only stay.